mrb/mrb.github.com/_posts/2013-06-12-matter-anti-matter.markdown

 #### Conclusions

 This post merely attempts to expose the central most interesting technique used in this paper to illustrate the point of the "algorithmic duality" between reference counting and mark and sweep, or tracing, garbage collection.
 After implementing various real-world GCs, the authors had formed a deep intuition for the heart of GC algorithms and this insight sprang from this experience.
 After studying GC heavily in preparation for this blog and a conference talk, I felt that nothing made the abstract concepts at play click for me as well as this paper did.
-I hope I have been able to share some of this insight.
+I hope I have been able to share some of this paper's insight if not some of its enthusiasm.

+After demonstrating these similarities, the authors also posit that the design of GCs could be "made more deliberate."
+Instead of choosing between reference counting and tracing, designers should consider the following choices:

+> "Partition: divide memory (heap, stack, and global variables) into a set of partitions, within which different strategies may be applied; Traversal: for each partition, decide whether the object graph will be traversed by tracing or reference counting; and Trade-offs: for each partition, choose space-time trade-offs such as semi-space vs. sliding compaction, pointer reversal vs. stack traversal, etc."

+This shows that the GCs which are successful in real-world application, thus exhibiting either a great degree of flexibility through tunable parameters or specialization in a field like Real-Time GC, are those which are chosen based on a fine-grained understanding of their operational characteristics.

 On a parting note, I am reminded by this paper of the tensions between other "systems," such as Object-Oriented and Functional Programming.
 While I know it is a bit of a stretch, there are many texts which, using a Lisp implementation for example, stretch a purely functional system until it appears Object Oriented, or torture the Object Oriented principles until they appear functional.
 A distant, vague connection, perhaps, but that's enough for me.